swup/docs/src/docs/options/options.md

 ## cache

-Swup's built-in [cache](/api/cache/) keeps previously loaded pages in memory.
-This improves speed but should be disabled for highly dynamic sites that need up-to-date responses on each request.
+The built-in [cache](/api/cache/) keeps previously loaded pages in memory.
+This improves speed but can be disabled for highly dynamic sites that need up-to-date responses on each request.
 Defaults to `true`.

 ```javascript
 {